 When visiting the Big Island, you might be wondering if you should stay in Hilo or Kona.

 Most of the Big Island hotels are located in Kona.
 And that’s where you’ll find some of the fancier resorts, as well.

-Hilo is more laid back and you’ll probably need to stay in an Airbnb or Hawaii vacation rental home.
+Hilo is more laid back and you’ll probably need to stay in a VRBO or Hawaii vacation rental home.

 Kona is definitely the more touristy side of the island, so there are lots of luaus, restaurants, and activities.